By Joseph Tkach and Neil Earle

 These texts reveal an interacting harmony of unity within the Trinity that is almost playful in its implications.
-This means that love, light, unity, harmony, and delight in community existed from the beginning.
+This means that love, light, unity, harmony, and delight in community existed before the beginning.
 It existed in the mind and life and activity of God before the creation of the world.

 But did you notice something else in those passages?

 This message is strongly rooted in Paul’s teaching to the Athenians that all human beings are the offspring of God.
 We are all his children through the creation (Acts 17:24-29).
 We are all made of one blood.
 But the Holy Spirit also reveals through John’s Gospel the profound implications of perichoretic union.
 It means nothing less than the fact that the human race is destined to be included in the divine community, a community of which God Himself is the model.
-“For he chose us in him before the creation of the world to be holy and blameless in his sight.
-In love he predestined us to be adopted as his sons through Jesus Christ, in accordance with his pleasure and will – to the praise of his glorious grace, which he has freely given us in the One he loves” (Ephesians 1:4-6).
+“For he chose us in him before the creation of the world to be holy and blameless in his sight….to be adopted as his sons through Jesus Christ, in accordance with his pleasure and will – to the praise of his glorious grace, which he has freely given us in the One he loves” (Ephesians 1:4-6).

 John Calvin said it well, “Christ is much more powerful to save than Adam was to ruin.”